cncf/velocity/README.md

 name,project
 aspnet,ASP.net
 nixpkgs,NixOS
+Azure,=SKIP
 ...
 ```
+Special flag =SKIP  for project mean that this org should NOT be groupped

 `skip.csv` CSV file that contain lists of repos and/or orgs and/or projects to be skipped in analysis:
 ```